 - Exposing children to online predators

-- Creating a culture in which a single mistake such as a racy picture or poorly thought-out comment can cause irreparable harm to your reputation
+- Creating a culture in which a single mistake such as a racy picture or poorly thought-out comment can cause irreparable harm to someone's reputation

-- Decreasing productivity as workers habitually check social networking sites while they should be working
+- Decreasing productivity as workers habitually check social networking sites when they should be working

 - Providing information that increases the risk of identity theft